All Episodes

 Do you think any of this is connected to what was discovered, what WikiLeaks revealed?

-It's hard to so when Wasman Schultz is told just weeks after those emails are stolen from by by the police, uh, she's told that her own IT guy, Imran One, is a criminal suspect in cybersecurity investigation.
+So when Wasserman Schultz is told just weeks after those emails are stolen by the police, she's told that her own IT guy, Imran Wan, is a criminal suspect in a cybersecurity investigation.

 The FBI is framing him.

-It's pretty hard to see uh a plausible reason where that's an honest response that she's just been hacked, and then the police tell her we found a suspected hacker, and she blows up at the police instead of this guy.
+It's pretty hard to see a plausible reason where that's an honest response, that she's just been hacked, and then the police tell her we found a suspected hacker, and she blows up at the police instead of this guy.

-It it's hard to see how this is a normal relationship that she has with Imran One.
+It's hard to see how this is a normal relationship that she has with Imran Wan.

 Yeah.